 Brief bio (educational researcher version)

-I am an educational researcher working with Cultural Historical Activity Theory, Critical Race Theory/Critical Whiteness Studies, and Marxism.
+I am an educational researcher.
 I use a range of qualitative and quantitative methods, with a specialism in comics as a method in social science research.
-My current research interests are: how the comics people read contribute to their sense of national identity; expanding the sociocultural concept of Raceclass to a UK context; a co-production methodology for making comics that communicate research to specific audiences.
+My current research interests are: the role of comics in constructions of understanding, and a co-production methodology for making comics that communicate research to specific audiences.

 Brief bio (creative arts practice version)